jdndkdjsjs241-commits/novious-ofuscator/README.md

 If you find this project helpful, consider giving the repository a star to support development!

 thanks to those who helped me make this.

+## 🔥 Note
+This project helped me learn a lot about Lua, code transformation and web development.
+It was a fun and meaningful learning experience.
+It wont be actively I've kept it up because sometimes I really feel pressure and it stops feeling like a hobby, anyway thanks.